marcjustinleeggranada/marc/README.md

 * **Non-custodial Data** — Sensitive Personal Identifiable Information (PII) like TIN, SSS, and bank accounts are flagged locally to warn you before data transmission occurs.
 * **On-Device Optimization** — Our core quantized models aim to transition workflows into local execution blocks to minimize remote exposures of sensitive documents.

 ---

-## The Problem Is Real — And the Numbers Prove It

-SULO directly targets the systemic legal comprehension crisis in the Philippines:

-### 🔓 Legal Access Gap
-* **80% of Filipinos have no access to legal help** (World Justice Project Survey).
-* Of the 20% who do, 72% rely entirely on friends/family—**only 15% manage to consult an actual lawyer**.
-* *Visual Suggestion:* A photo of a Filipino family sitting around a kitchen table looking stressed over a legal notice instead of sitting with an attorney.

-### 📖 Comprehension Crisis
-* **Only 70.8% of Filipinos aged 10–64 are functionally literate** under the modern comprehension standard (PSA FLEMMS).
-* **24.8 million Filipinos struggle to understand what they read**, and 21% of senior high school graduates fail functional literacy expectations.
-* *Visual Suggestion:* An infographic split-panel showing two people looking at the exact same contract—one completely lost, one with a clear path forward.

-### 🌐 Language Barrier
-* For close to a century, nearly **all law teaching and legal drafting in the Philippines has been done in English**.
-* With 8 major languages and over 85 dialects, documents are fundamentally structured for lawyers, not ordinary citizens.
-* *Visual Suggestion:* Close-up photo of dense English legalese text right beside a confused worker.

-### 👷 Labor & Workplace Abuse
-* DOLE inspected 30,000 establishments and found violations so rampant that **3.28 million workers had to recover lost wages**.
-* Common systemic issues include unpaid overtime, illegal deductions, and unremitted SSS/PhilHealth/Pag-IBIG logs.
-DOLE explicitly notes that **lack of awareness among workers is the primary reason abuses persist**.
-* *Visual Suggestion:* A photo of a worker staring anxiously at a payslip with unknown deduction values highlighted in red ink.

-### 💸 Predatory Lending & Loan App Abuse
-* **47.5 million Filipinos used online loan apps**, fueled by an unbanked population of roughly 37 million adults.
-* Lenders deliberately deploy confusing language so borrowers sign without understanding actual penalty risks.
-Victims drop complaints because the legal process is too tedious—**they just want the harassment to stop**.
-* *Visual Suggestion:* A smartphone screen displaying an ominous collection message with hidden fee fine print in the background.

----